Best Low Storage PC Games

 In it, you take on the role of a rucksack-donning animal with an affinity for collecting items with special effects to use as weapons against foes.

-To be most effective, you’ll have to keep your bag organized and find the most suitable build to vanquishing enemies as you navigate perilous dungeons.
+To be most effective, you’ll have to keep your bag organized and find the most appropriate build to vanquishing enemies as you navigate treacherous dungeons.

-While many god games are quite greedy in the storage department, WorldBox keeps itself lean by requiring only 300 MB of your computer’s storage.
+While many god games are quite demanding in the storage department, WorldBox keeps itself condensed by requiring only 300 MB of your computer’s storage.

 In this game, you’re tasked with building and destroying entire civilizations using extraordinary deity-like powers that impact your worshippers’ ability to travel, grow empires, and live their lives.